rkluger68/cpycourse/docs/training/main-course/functions.md

 ## Function Definition

-In Python user defined functions are defined using the `def` statement.
+In Python user-defined functions are created using the `def` statement.
 A function definition is made up of a function header (defining the function name and the call signature) and a function body (the implementation of the task/calculation as a sequence of statements with an optional return